Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 16 Maret 2025 15.29.07 UTC
+- WIB: Minggu, 16 Maret 2025 16.23.48 UTC
-- WITA: Minggu, 16 Maret 2025 16.29.07 UTC
+- WITA: Minggu, 16 Maret 2025 17.23.48 UTC
-- WIT: Minggu, 16 Maret 2025 17.29.07 UTC
+- WIT: Minggu, 16 Maret 2025 18.23.48 UTC

 Kutipan Inspiratif:
-"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: inspirational
+Kategori: technology